CounterMovement/counter.github.io/README.md

-# Migration
+# Protest Resources

-Resources for the popular protests against illegal and mass migration in the United Kingdom
+Resources for the popular protests against illegal and mass migration in the United Kingdom.
+These are available in PDF and SVG formats and aim at A2 or A3 portrait prints.

+You can order commercial weatherproof prints cheaply online

 <table width="100%">
   <thead>